drbenmorgan/larsoft-manifest/README.md

 as a program which you install somewhere convenient, then run in an empty working directory.

-To get Google Repo, do
+Google Repo can be obtained directly:

 ``` shell
 $ curl http://commondatastorage.googleapis.com/git-repo-downloads/repo > ~/bin/repo